Particular/docs.particular.net/nservicebus/pipeline/events.md

 snippet: ReceivePipelineCompletedSubscriptionFromFeature

+> [!NOTE]
-NOTE: A `ReceivePipelineCompleted` event being raised does not guarantee that the message has been removed from the incoming queue.
+> A `ReceivePipelineCompleted` event being raised does not guarantee that the message has been removed from the incoming queue.
 Infrastructure exceptions can still cause the message to be rolled back and reprocessed.